cat101/hack4life/docs/index.md

 # Hack4Life
 {: .fs-9 }

-A collection of hardware hacks and reverse engineering projects documenting various electronics modifications, dissections, and homebrew solutions.
+A collection of hardware dissections, hacks and reverse engineering projects.
 {: .fs-6 .fw-300 }

 ---